-STUDENT RULES AND REGULATIONS Grades 9-12
+STUDENT RULES AND REGULATIONS Grades K-8

 It is necessary for all students to abide by the rules and regulations established.
 The purpose of these rules and regulations is to promote an atmosphere conducive to learning and proper behavior.
-The following rules and regulations are adopted as county procedures for dealing with discipline situations in the 9-12 grades of Columbus County Schools.
+The following rules and regulations are adopted as county procedures for dealing with discipline situations in the K-8 grades of Columbus County Schools.

 Every student is expected to follow all instructions and directions given by teachers, the administration, or other school employees.
-This includes the school policies presented in this handbook and those conveyed orally by the teachers, substitute teachers, student teachers, school employees, or administrators.
+This includes the school policies presented in this handbook and those conveyed orally by the teachers, substitute teachers, student teachers, school employees or administration.
 More importantly, students are expected to discipline themselves and assume full responsibility for their participation in the total school program.
 Infractions of written or verbal policies will be handled according to the established procedure to be found in the student handbook.
-Each student must be handled according to the established procedure to be found in the student handbook.
 Each student must remember that he is a student and is expected to conduct himself accordingly.

 The following rules and regulations are recommended punishments.
-The principal has the discretion to interpret and implement the following policies.
+The principals have the discretion to interpret and implement the following policies.
 Schools without ISS will modify the consequences as needed.
-Recorded offense may result in recommendation for Alternative Academy.
+Repeated offenses may result in recommendation for Alternative Academy.